ng-Classic/ng-classic/aio/content/guide/attribute-directives.md

 # Attribute directives

-Change the appearance or behavior of DOM elements and Angular components with attribute directives.
+Change the appearance or behavior of DOM elements and Angular Classiccomponents with attribute directives.

 <div class="alert is-helpful">